damianStrojek/LLM-Network-Scanner/README.md

 # LLM-Network-Scanner

-Current setup allows users to utilize Natura Language Processing done by OpenAI and:
+LLM-Network-Scanner is a powerful tool that leverages the OpenAI API and advanced Natural Language Processing (NLP) models to identify and scan network hosts.
+By using state-of-the-art language models, it automates the process of host discovery, vulnerability scanning, and network analysis.
+This tool helps network administrators efficiently assess and secure their infrastructure by providing intelligent insights, scanning results, and potential vulnerability reports for each identified host in the network.

+Main functionalities:
-- Create a custom welcoming banner for application
+- Create a custom welcoming banner
 - Check the current status of given hosts
 - Scan online hosts for open ports
-- Aggressively scan open ports
+- Perform a detailed scan on open ports
 - Find out best tools to dive deeper into specific services
+- Generate a custom summary in the image format

 ## Demo